Nexisato/General-Cryptography-Scheme/README.md

 all of the intermediate paramters are passed with the specific data structure, for I have not solved the I/O converter function :(

     - Not solving the ECn parmaters unmatch problem.

+For more complex pairing shchemes, we recommend JPBC with `Scheme` Abstract Base Class.